Specifications

 Assay Principle:

-The Estrone ELISA Kit quantitatively measures Estrone in fecal extracts, urine, and tissue culture media.
-The Estrone ELISA Kit is a competitive ELISA with a run time of 2.5 hours.
-Please read the complete kit insert for more information before performing this assay.
+The DetectX® Estrone ELISA Kit quantitatively measures estrone in fecal extracts, urine, and tissue culture media.
+This competitive ELISA has a run time of 2.5 hours, providing a reliable and efficient approach for estrone assessment.
+Read the complete kit insert thoroughly before running the assay.
+The kit includes an Estrone standard to establish an accurate standard curve.

-After the 2-hour incubation, wash away the excess Estrone-peroxidase conjugate and add the TMB substrate.
-The TMB substrate reacts with the bound Estrone-peroxidase conjugate generating a signal detected by a plate reader at 450nm.
-Use the intensity and the standard curve to calculate the Estrone concentration in the samples.
+• After incubation, wash away excess conjugate and add the TMB substrate.
+The substrate reacts with the bound conjugate to produce a detectable signal.

 Background: